tortill.as

 How do you start?
 Here’s some basic questions I like to ask myself:

-4. How can we deliver value for each step in a milestone?
+4. How can we deliver value for each step in an iteration?

 5. If this is a paid/premium feature, how does the licensing and/or tiering work?

 6. Can I build this myself?
-What can’t I build and who do I need to involve?
+What can’t I and who do I need to involve?

 8. How do I measure success?
 How do I measure failure?